-The influence and interest stakeholder analysis quadrant is a great tool for managing your career.
-Just as you can use it to analyse stakeholders for a project or a business you can also use it to analyse your stakeholders at work. stakeholdermap.com
+The influence and interest stakeholder analysis quadrant is a great tool for supercharging your career.
+Just as you can use it to analyze stakeholders for a project or a business you can also use it to analyze your stakeholders at work. stakeholdermap.com

 - have an interest in the success or failure of his role as a sales rep or

 - could impact or be impacted by his role.

 Joe then draws a large square which he splits into four quadrants.
 He labels the Y axis Power and the X axis interest.

 He goes through his list and for each person he decides if they have high or low power (or influence) and whether their level of interest in Joe's success is low or high.

 He then writes the name of each person in the quadrant or square that matches their power and interest.
 For example the Contracts Manager is powerful and influential, but she isn't particularly interested in Joe's role or his success (she works with many sales reps).
 Joe writes her name in the top left square (high power, but low interest).